knjeru/gSchool_Exercises/_02_html/readme.md

 After you're done reading, we'll apply this new knowledge to the result's page we created.
 Please follow these instructions:

-1. You will not create a seperate page of HTML for each of the titles on the result's page.
+1. You will not create a seperate page of HTML for each movie title on the result's page.
 We want, however, you to gain practice with hyperlinks.
 Please write the code to make each movie title a hyperlink.
 When the link is clicked, a new tab should open.
 Using a relative link, have the tab open to this README.md.

 2. You will also not create a seperate page of HTML for each actor or actress.
 To this extent, turn every actor and actress on your result's page into a hyperlink.
 Have each link be an absolute path the actor or actress' page on IMDB.